 CIRCULATION: The circulatory system, the heart, blood vessels, lymphatic system, etc., has the same purpose and function as it does in other vertebrates-transport of foods, gases, hormones, and waste

 products.
 Only in birds and mammals is the heart four-chambered.
 The heart of birds is relatively larger and more powerful than that of reptiles and mammals of similar size; perhaps 50-100% larger.
 The heart of small birds is also proportionately larger than that of larger birds and is related to their respiratory rate.
 The measurement of heart rates vary because birds are so excitable when restrained.
 Heart Rates blue jay 165 turkey 270 robin 550 canary 400-800 blue-winged teal 1000 hummingbird 1200 Blood pressure is also higher in birds than in other vertebrates: pigeon 135/105 mmHg chicken 180/160 starling 180/130 canary 220/154 turkey 235/141 The circulatory system structure of birds is basically like that of vertebrates although there are some modifications.
 For example, the two jugular veins of the head are cross-connected so that a severe twist of the head doesn’t cut off blood drainage.
 Typically, birds’ veins and arteries are set up so that the veins and arteries lie next to each other.
 Thus the warm blood leaving the heart and going to the extremities warms the cooler blood going to the heart from the extremities; thus some heat is returned to the body core and conserved.
 This is countercurrent heat exchange and is typical of cold environment birds.
-In warm environments, the venous return from the appendages is superficial so that heat is
+In warm environments, the venous return from the appendages is superficial so that heat is just radiated to the atmosphere.

 FLIGHT: Many of the physiologic adaptations of the respiratory and circulatory systems are related to the energetic needs for flight.
 Although flying is an efficient way to move, it is also energy-intensive.
 The heart rate of small birds doubles from the resting rate when flying and goes to 3x or 4x in larger birds.
 For long-distance migrants, where energy considerations are especially important, birds typically lose 25% of their body weight and even up to 50%, which seems to be a physiological maximum.
 Hummingbirds fly over the Gulf of Mexico (800km) and Golden Plovers fly 3900km from the Aleutian to the Hawaiian Islands non-stop.
 Generally, the larger the bird, the farther they can fly, either non-stop or on a long migration.
 Many non-stop flights observed (Homing pigeon 1080km or 600 miles; Alpine swift 540km or 300 miiles, I) were probably done with a tail wind).